-As indicated above, probationary faculty members at both instructor and assistant professor ranks are not expected to demonstrate more than basic service to the profession throughout their probationary period in order to receive tenure.
-Of course, a faculty
+As indicated above, probationary faculty members at both Lecturer and Assistant Professor ranks are not expected to demonstrate more than basic service to the profession throughout their re-contracting or probationary period in order to receive re-contracting or tenure, respectively.
+Of course, a faculty member who performs advanced service to the profession or engages in professional leadership would exceed the requirements for tenure and should receive recognition as such.
+See Appendix IV for examples of acceptable service.